-3 Semester Credit Hours Prerequisites: Junior standing, EN 360 Co-requisite, CD 211/411 or traditional Lakota perspective will be contrasted with contemporary mainstream views of prevention measures.
+3 Semester Credit Hours Prerequisites: Junior standing, EN 360 Co-requisite, CD 211/411 or CD 221/421

+Students will explore the need for alcohol and drug abuse prevention and various approaches to prevention.
+The history, strengths, weaknesses, and efficacy of these approaches will be part of this study.
+The historical and traditional Lakota perspective will be contrasted with contemporary mainstream views of prevention measures.
 Primary, secondary, and tertiary levels of prevention will be explored within schools and community models.
 This is a "WC" class; advanced writing component required.
 Will incorporate Lakota culture and reservation/rural perspectives.